Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     [a, b, c]
     [a, c]

+You can use the concatenate command to combine multiple list into a single list.
+The concatentate command takes an indefinite number of lists and returns them as a single list.

+For example, running:

+    Use: Standard

+    Log Line: Concatenate: List { a, b, c }, List { 1, 2, 3 }
+    Log Line: Concatenate: List: abc, 123

+will display:

+    [a, b, c, 1, 2, 3]
+    abc123

+You can use the crop command to cut a smaller list out of a larger one.
+The crop command take a list and two numbers, and returns the segment of the list from the first number to the second number.

+For example, running:

+    Use: Standard

+    Log Line: Crop: List { 1, 2, 3, 4, 5 }, 2, 4
+    Log Line: Crop: List { 1, 2, 3, 4, 5 }, 5, 3

+will display:

+    [2, 3]
+    [5, 4]

+Because strings and lists are more or less interchangable in Kaeon FUSION, the standard interface provides the String to List command and the List to String command for converting between lists and strings.

+For example, running:

+    Use: Standard

+    Log Line: List to String: List { 1, 2, 3 }
+    Log Line: String to List: 123

+will display:

+    123
+    [1, 2, 3]

 _Note: In Kaeon FUSION, list indexes start at one.
 However, in most other languages, they start at zero._